Istanbul Itinerary: Best places to visit in the city the straddles East and West

 Echoing the words of Alphonse de Lamartine, “If one had but a single glance to give the world, one should gaze on Istanbul.”

-We spent 6 days in Istanbul – 3 days in the old town of Sultanahmet and another 3 on the modern side in Besiktas – as part of our 10-day trip to Turkey.
+We spent almost 6 days in Istanbul including travel – 3 days in the old town of Sultanahmet and another 3 on the modern side in Besiktas – as part of our 10-day trip to Turkey.
 And yet, there was more to see and experience in the city that we couldn’t do.
 It would be a shame to spend just a day or two in this richly historical land, but if you are short on time, base yourself in Sultanahmet for those 1 or 2 nights to be near the top attractions.
 4 days in Istanbul would be the minimum time in my opinion.
 I have given ideas on itineraries from 1 to 7 days in Istanbul at the end of this post.

 Best Places to visit in Istanbul

-Top attractions in Sultanahmet
+Istanbul attractions in Sultanahmet

 Blue Mosque

 The Blue Mosque (Called Sultanahmet Camii in Turkish) is a historical mosque in Istanbul.
 This is named such because of blue tiles surrounding the walls of interior design.
 It is a major attraction of Istanbul, and also an active mosque.
+You should start Day 1 of your Istanbul itinerary in Sultanahmet with this.

 Look at that gorgeous ceiling!

-Do remember to dress conservatively (do not expose your legs and arms, head to be covered, head covering is provided at the mosque).
+You should remember to dress conservatively (do not expose your legs and arms, head to be covered, head covering is provided at the mosque).
 Keep in mind that the mosque closes for some time to visitors for prayers 5 days during the day.
 This is a place of worship, so conduct yourself with dignity and consideration.

 Hagia Sophia

+After visiting the Blue Mosque, you could move to visit Hagia Sophia on Day 1 of your Istanbul itinerary.
 Built as a church, converted to a mosque and finally made a museum by Atatürk in 1935, Hagia Sofia (or Aya Sofya in Turkish) is my favorite monument in Turkey.
 It is listed as a UNESCO World Heritage site because of its history and architectural beauty.
 Make sure you go to the galleries upstairs on the first floor after going through the ground floor.

 My favorite site in Istanbul.

 Hagia Sofia is a popular attraction, and it was unbelievable that we jumped the long queue because of carrying a 2-year toddler.
 I have never felt happier traveling with a young child!
+You can consider a guided tour of Istanbul’s 3 most famous landmarks: Blue Mosque, Hagia Sophia and Basilica Cistern.

 Topkapi Palace

 Topkapi signifies a life of opulence and grandeur of a bygone era.
 It is the largest and oldest palace in the world to survive to this day.
 A visit to this palace, including the jewel-laden Treasury and sprawling Harem is a must-do.
 There is an additional fee to see the Harem, but it is worth paying that.
+This can be covered in Day 1 or 2 of your Istanbul itinerary.

 The Sultans knew how to live life king-size!

 You get an impressive view of the Bosphorus and the Sea of Marmara from the palace grounds.
+Consider this guided tour to explore Topkapi Palace and its harem with skip-the-line tickets.

 Basilica Cistern

 This is the largest surviving Byzantine cistern in İstanbul.
 This huge underground hall, supported by 336 columns, once stored the imperial water supply for the Byzantine emperors.
 It is located underground, and besides being nicely cool in summers also has loads of atmosphere.
+This can be covered in Day 2 of your Istanbul itinerary.

 Hippodrome Square